lrast/reference-organizer/readme.md

 ## Technologies

 The organizer has two key features that determine the design decisions: 1) expressive UI, and 2) use for any stage of a research project, regardless how preliminary.
-Thus, the organizer works like a jupyter notebook, running a local web-server, and connecting through the browser for a UI.
+Thus, the organizer works like a jupyter notebook, running a local web server, and connecting through the browser for a UI.

 The backend uses a sqlite database and Flask web framework, and provides an HTTP API, with support for Graph QL queries on GET requests.